 Rocky Mountain Butterfly Project

-So why is the National Park Service encouraging Inventory and Monitoring?
-We need to know what is here and how our management decisions and the many outside influences are affecting those species.
-In a larger sense inventorying and monitoring around the world is an effort to gather information to evaluate change and help make informed policy decisions wherever you live.
+The National Park Service encourages inventory and monitoring to record what is in the park and help us know how outside influences and management decisions affect various species.
+In a larger sense, inventory and monitoring around the world is an effort to gather information that evaluates change and helps make informed policy decisions wherever we may live.
 This project falls into that human tradition of gathering knowledge.

 The inventory part of the project has seen the park butterfly list increase by 50%.
 With the help of Dr. Opler, the team started with a list of 94 park butterfly species found in museums or recorded by knowledgeable entomologists who had visited the park.
 The list of park species has now grown to 141.
 That is more species than some states can claim and it is due to the wonderful diversity of habitat found here in the park.

 John Gullicksen, the National Weather Service Cooperative Recorder for Estes Park, has made his daily weather recordings available to the investigators to use in analyzing the data.
 Suffice it to say that 2003 and 2005 tied as the hottest years since his recording began in 1992.
 This has since been eclipsed by the heat recorded in 2012.
 Some butterflies may have liked that and some probably not.

 The team has seen fluctuations in butterfly populations, and reasons for these fluctuations is not yet clear.
 Butterfly populations rapidly respond to events in the environment.
 From an evolutionary perspective, these fluctuations year to year seem to serve them well, but longer term impacts bring changes in species distribution and numbers.
 Interpreting the baseline information and understanding long-term environmental changes, like climate change, cannot happen until these surveys are repeated in the future.